-Did you make this recipe?
+Did you make this creamy chickpea curry?
 Let me know how much you loved it with a star rating in the recipe box, review, or comment below.

 Or take a picture and tag me on Instagram (@the_fiery_vegetarian), I love seeing all your creations!

-- 4 large garlic cloves, peeled
+- 4 garlic cloves

-- 1 pinch ground cinnamon
+- ⅛ teaspoon ground cinnamon

-- 1 pinch ground cloves
+- ⅛ teaspoon ground cloves

-- ¼ tsp freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

-- ½ tsp ground turmeric
+- ½ teaspoon ground turmeric

-- 2 cups chickpeas (400g)
+- 2 cups cooked chickpeas (400g)

-- 1 can full-fat coconut milk (400ml)
+- 1 can coconut milk (unshaken, 400ml)

-- ½ tsp salt
+- 1 teaspoon salt

 - ½ tsp sugar

-If you're watching your calories you can swap out half the coconut milk for vegetable stock or water and the full-fat coconut milk for light coconut-milk for an everyday style healthier curry.
+If you're watching your calories you can swap out half the coconut milk for vegetable stock or water and the full-fat coconut milk for light coconut milk for an everyday style healthier curry.